lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > Hmmmm...

-_Steel puts his finger to his chin inquisitively, pondering if he should do anything this episode._
+_Steely puts his finger to his chin inquisitively, pondering if he should do anything this episode._

 **Mica** _(02-Jul-18 05:22 PM)_